bem/bem-core/common.docs/bemhtml-js-syntax/bemhtml-js-syntax.en.md

 JS syntax:

-While using a fragment of input BEMJSON `this.ctx` with an `applyCtx` structure in dev-environment, endless cycle is possible during the applying.
+While using a fragment of input BEMJSON `this.ctx` with an `applyCtx` structure in dev-environment, endless cycle is possible on application..
 To avoid it you need to add a flag, indicating that template was already processed, and subpredicate to check flag's value:

 ```js
 block('b-inner')(def()